noir-lang/book/src/getting_started/nargo/installation.md

       build       Builds the constraint system
-      compile     Compile the program and its secret execution trace into ACIR format contract    Creates the smart contract code for circuit help        Prints this message or the help of the given subcommand(s) new         Create a new binary project
+      compile     Compile the program and its secret execution trace into ACIR format contract    Creates the smart contract code for circuit gates       Counts the occurences of different gates in circuit help        Prints this message or the help of the given subcommand(s) new         Create a new binary project
       prove       Create proof for this program